730.06 STUDENT CODE OF CONDUCT AND JUDICIAL PROCESS

 Filing an Appeal and Preliminary Appellate Process

 1. A Respondent may appeal a disciplinary action by filing a written appeal with the Judicial Advisor within five (5) business days of being informed of the sanction being imposed.
-For cases involving gender or gender identity or expression discrimination, sexual harassment, sexual assault, domestic violence, dating violence or stalking both the Respondent and the Complainant have the right of appeal.
 The imposed sanction remains in effect during the appeal process.
 The written appeal must indicate the grounds for reversing the sanction.
 Grounds for appeal shall be limited to:

-a. the original hearing/investigation was not conducted fairly and in conformity with prescribed procedures;
+a. the original hearing/investigation was not conducted fairly and in conformity with prescribed procedures (see B above);

 b. new and relevant evidence, sufficient to alter the decision, has been revealed that was not brought out in the original hearing, because such evidence and/or facts were not known to the person appealing at the time of the original hearing; or